What are the benefits of massage therapy?

 What conditions can massage help?

-Massage can decrease musculoskeletal pain caused by tight muscles.
-It can help to loosen restrictions in connective tissue, improve range of motion in the limbs and improve a pet’s mobility.
-Certain massage techniques can also be used to stimulate the neurologic system.
+Massage can decrease musculoskeletal pain caused by tight muscles, help to loosen restrictions in connective tissue, improve range of motion in the limbs and improve a pet’s mobility.
+Certain massage techniques can also be used to stimulate the nervous system.

-Most dogs will enjoy a therapeutic massage.
+Most pets will enjoy a therapeutic massage.
 It can be relaxing and soothing and can help alleviate pain.
 In some instances, the therapist will use deep tissue massage to alleviate trigger points or loosen restrictions.
-This can sometimes be a bit uncomfortable, but most dogs handle the treatment well and enjoy the rest of the massage session.
+It can sometimes be a bit uncomfortable, but most patients handle the treatment well and enjoy their massage sessions.
+Massage is also a technique that our rehabilitation technicians teach to pet parents to enhance treatment at home.

 Are there any side effects of massage?